WSEC

 WSEC (channel 14) is a PBS member television station licensed to Jacksonville, Illinois, United States.
-Owned by Southern Illinois University, it is a sister station to WSIU-TV in Carbondale.
-WSEC's transmitter is located south of Franklin, Illinois; master control and most internal operations are based at WSIU-TV's studios at the Communications Building on the SIU campus on Lincoln Drive in Carbondale.
+Owned by Southern Illinois University (SIU), it is a sister station to WSIU-TV in Carbondale.
+WSEC's transmitter is located south of Franklin, Illinois.
+SIU also owns WMEC (channel 22) in Macomb, with transmitter near Colchester, and WQEC (channel 27) in Quincy.
+WSEC, WMEC, and WQEC together serve a large rural area extending from Springfield in the east across the Mississippi River into portions of Missouri and Iowa.